Higher Technical Qualifications: Your Questions Answered

 Making the decision

 As HTQs are based on the same occupational standards as apprenticeships, think about your preferred learning style.
-Would you do better mainly learning in the classroom or in employment?
+Do you learn better in the classroom or in employment?
 Do you know exactly what occupation you want to follow?
 HTQs may offer more flexibility than an apprenticeship.
 And if you’re trying to decide between an HTQ or a degree, bear in mind that undergraduate degrees are at level 6 and HTQs at level 4/5 so can be achieved in a shorter period of time.
 With further study, it’s usually possible to top up a level 4/5 qualification to a full degree.

 If you’re keen to study for a practical qualification that’ll provide you with the skills and knowledge you need for a career, an HTQ may be for you.
 When researching programmes, look out for courses with the approved HTQ quality mark logo.